onqtam/headjack/src/store_and_retrieve.md

     - Infrastructure companies that do the heavy lifting for applications and store everything.
     - The analog of the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) in this ecosystem that also stores everything.
 - IPFS can be forked & reused with the following change: instead of delivering content based on the [CID](https://docs.ipfs.tech/concepts/content-addressing/) hash it can deliver the data + the necessary merkle proofs based on the hash of Headjack URIs (they are unique) - any individual off-chain message that's been anchored would be retrievable as long as someone is hosting it in the new p2p network (which will need bootstrapping - could be part of Headjack nodes).
 However, this won't be very performant due to the granular nature of individual messages with a URI and the use of a global [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table).

-# Sharing data before publishing it in a blob

-Applications are yet another on-chain account and they'll be able to associate a REST/RPC endpoint or any other means for direct contact by the rest of the applications so that they may ask for the yet unanchored messages and display them while they are still in the "mempool".
-They can also advertise the multiaddress of their IPFS nodes so that each successive blob of generated content that gets published can be downloaded by others instantly by manually connecting with IPFS’s [“swarm connect” functionality](https://medium.com/pinata/speeding-up-ipfs-pinning-through-swarm-connections-b509b1471986) - avoiding the use of the [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) for each new blob CID which may take tens of minutes.
-They can provide addresses to multiple IPFS nodes as a cluster for horizontal scaling and use [Pinset orchestration](https://ipfscluster.io/) - designed for Automated data availability and redundancy.

-Applications may choose not to use IPFS at all - what they must do is anchor their blobs with a Merkle root and provide some on-chain advertised means to retrieve the data (example: REST/RPC endpoints in their account).
-We expect that IPFS will be the lowest common denominator and will always be used no matter what other solutions are also available.